30 Jun 2025

 Brand became the motif.

-A colour palette.
+The image.
+The colour palette.

 Simplified.